When pain and inflammation have you side-lined, here are four natural ways to find relief:

 RICE Method

+Rest: Rest the injury.
+Putting pressure on your sprain will make it worse.
 Ice: Applying ice will help bring swelling down and provide pain relief.
 Place an ice pack on the injured area for 10 to 20 minutes and repeat every few hours.
+Compression: A compression wrap in the first 2-3 days will reduce pain and inflammation.
+Make sure it is not too tight to allow blood to circulate.
+Elevate: Keep your injury above your heart level to lessen swelling.
+Do this for 2-3 hours daily, especially at night.

 TURMERIC FOR SPRAINS